prxcode/java-program/intro-to-java/02-variables-in-java/README.md

 | `char`    | Character              | 2            | `a, b, c, A, B, C, @, #, $` etc.                        |
 | `boolean` | Boolean                | 1            | `true`, `false`                                         |

+To choose data type for our multiple variables in our program.
+In order to choose the data type we first need to find the type of data we want to store.
+After that we need to analyze the min and max value we might use

+### Literals
+A constant value which can be assigned to the variable is called as a literal.

+- 101 = Integer Literal
+- 10.1f = Float Literal
+- 10.1 = Double Literal
+- 'A' = Character Literal
+- true = Boolean Literal
+- "prxcode" = String Literal

+### Keywords
+Words which are reserved and used by the Java compiler.
+They cannot be used as an identifier.

+### Reading data from the keyboard
+In order to read data from the keyboard, Java has a scanner class.
+Scanner class has a lot of methods to read the data from the keyboard

+Read from the keyboard ->
+`Scanner S = new Scanner(System.in);`

+Method to read from the keyboard ->
+`int a = S.nextInt();`

 ---

 ### Non-Primitive Data Types